devlemire/categorizer/README.md

 ### Summary

-In this step we'll connect Redux to our application.
+In this step we'll connect Redux to our application in `index.js`.

 ### Instructions